Firelights99/firelightsygo/CONTRIBUTING.md

 When contributing, consider these feature areas:

 ### Store Functionality
-- Product catalog and search
+- Product catalogue and search
 - Shopping cart and checkout
 - Inventory management
 - Pricing and discounts